Handbook

 Each individual participating in a club sport must take responsibility for his or her own health and safety.
 All individuals who intend to participate in vigorous sports should, for their own protection, have a physical examination by a qualified medical professional before participating in any club activities.

 As part of the responsibilities of club officers, all steps possible to ensure the safety and health of club members must be taken.
-Each clubs’ officers are responsible to be certain that a current liability waiver (Acknowledgement of Risk) is signed by each club member and is on file with the Club Sports Office, that all appropriate safety and risk management policies are adhered to, that there are adequately qualified officials present, and that coaches or other responsible individuals are adequately trained for their assigned duties including CPR and First Aid.
+Each clubs’ officers are responsible to be certain that a current liability waiver (Acknowledgement of Risk) is signed by each club member and is on file with the Club Sports Office.
+The current method of collecting these is to ensure every member signs up for IM Leagues (which won’t let you join a roster until you’ve read the acknowledgement of risk), that all appropriate safety and risk management policies are adhered to, that there are adequately qualified officials present, and that coaches or other responsible individuals are adequately trained for their assigned duties including CPR and First Aid.

 In order to provide immediate medical attention to an injured member, it is recommended that all Club Sport coaches be required to be certified in Standard First Aid and Cardiopulmonary Resuscitation (CPR).
 If a club does not have a coach who is, it is recommended that two people from the club be certified.
 Classes can be found through a for-credit Kinesiology course, the American Red Cross and occasionally through the Rec Sports Department.
 See the Club Sports Director to learn about available classes.

-Prior to any activity in the Club Sport Program, each club member must fill out and submit a Liability Waiver to the Club Sports Office (Acknowledgement of Risk).
+Prior to any activity in the Club Sport Program, including before someone steps foot on the club’s space for tryouts, each club member must fill out and submit a Liability Waiver to the Club Sports Office (Acknowledgment of Risk).
+Paper forms may be used as a back-up but all clubs should be using IM Leagues and managing their roster through that website.
+Participants are required to sign the “Acknowledgement of Risk” before they can ask to be added to your team’s roster.
 The waiver is an “Acknowledgment of Risk and Limited Release of Liability” form, essentially informing all participants that there are inherent risks in movement activities.
-The liability waiver is required once per year.
-Please make sure the form is read thoroughly, filled out and signed in ink by the participant before submitting the original documents to the Club Sports Office.
 Other facilities and/or governing bodies may require their own forms to be filled out by participants.
 It is each club’s responsibility to determine if these additional forms are required.
 If necessary, be sure to submit forms in the designated time frame stipulated by each facility/organization.

 If a member is found to be participating without a waiver, the club is subject to loss of facility time or allocation funds.
 Please make sure each person has completed a waiver because he/she is a liability risk to the club, the club officers, the Club Sports Program, and the University.